Skip to main content

 The question of incompatibility depends on the circumstances of each individual case, and the issue is whether the occupancy of both offices by the same person is detrimental to the public interest, or whether the performance of the duties of one interferes with the performance of those of the other.
 67 C.J.S.
 Officers § 38 (2008).
 Tennessee courts have recognized that an inherent inconsistency exists where one office is subject to the supervision or control of the other.
 State ex rel. v.
 Thompson, 193 Tenn.
 395, 246 S.W.2d 59 (1952).
 In Thompson, the Tennessee Supreme Court concluded that the offices of city manager and member of the city council were incompatible because the council had the authority to appoint, remove, and supervise the city manager, and no statute then in effect permitted the same individual to hold these offices.
 The Court found, therefore, that the common law principle of incompatible offices prohibited the same individual from acting as city manager and city council member.

 The question often arises whether a county commissioner can simultaneously hold the office of city alderman or city councilman.
-Although there appears to be no statutory prohibition against holding the office of county commissioner and city alderman/councilman, conceivably circumstances could develop during a multiple tenure such as would make the offices so incompatible that one could not continue to hold them simultaneously.
+Conceivably, circumstances could develop such as would make the offices so incompatible that one could not continue to hold them simultaneously.
 A court could conclude that it is a conflict of interest under the common law prohibition against a public officer holding two incompatible offices at the same time because the occupancy of both offices by the same person is detrimental to the public interest.

 Counties and cities can, and often do, enter into contracts and other agreements with one another with respect to many subjects.
 Accordingly, the offices of county commissioner and city alderman/councilman can quickly become incompatible.